 The soul is not the same as the personality; personality can choose to be largely disconnected from the soul, no matter how old the soul is.
 Even people who are old souls can cling to rigid and regressive political or religious beliefs.
 Maybe they have not released their childhood imprinting (and possibly never will in this lifetime).
-Perhaps they belong to a community they value and don’t want to lose it by disagreeing with their peers.
+Perhaps they belong to a community they value and don’t want to lose by disagreeing with their peers.
 Or maybe they are simply stuck or comfortable where they are.
 The obstacle of stubbornness, a fear of change, or the negative pole of the goal of flow, inertia, could be factors, along with many other possibilities.
-There are many cases in which a soul is much more accomplished than the personality reveals.
+Often, souls are more accomplished than their personality reveals.

+Plato said that “An unexamined life is not worth living.”
 We all have pockets of unexamined thoughts and feelings.
 Some of them may be fiercely protected by impenetrable defense mechanisms.
 This is especially true of those who never successfully completed their fourth internal (midlife) monad.
-This is the life stage in which the soul seeks to dispose of imprinting that is getting in the way of completing its life task.
-I know an old priest still repressively struggling to be a good Catholic.
+This is the life stage in which the soul seeks to dispose of imprinting that is getting in the way of manifesting its true overleaves and completing its life task.
+I know an old priest who is still repressively struggling to be a good Catholic.
 This will probably fall by the wayside if he completes his fourth internal monad in the positive pole.
 Two-thirds of people never accomplish that, which explains a great deal about our world.
 The personality often resists essence tooth and nail.

-The awakening person undertakes to bring false, unexamined beliefs into the light, one at a time, not just for self but for humanity.
-We all bleed into one another—we share a mass consciousness.
-It is only during this current age that we have such advanced, effective, and widely available tools for bringing awareness into our deep unconscious, healing old trauma and clearing energies.
-So we each have a lot of backlog, a lot of “stuff” we haven’t yet dealt with reaching back millennia, both personal and collective.
+The awakening person undertakes to bring unexamined false beliefs into the light, one at a time, not just for self but for humanity, not just for this lifetime but for all our past lifetimes as well.
+We bleed into one another—we share a mass consciousness.
+It is only during this current time that we have such advanced, effective, and widely available tools for bringing awareness into our deep unconscious, healing old trauma and clearing energies.
+So we each have a large backlog of “stuff” we haven’t yet dealt with, both personal and collective, reaching back millennia.

 In addition to accomplished souls with resistant personalities, there are also older souls who are simply not that evolved—they have gone through the earlier stages without having developed much unconditional love, like students who do the minimum to pass a class and don’t have mastery of the subject.
 Like people, a soul can be old but not wise.